WarmUpTill/SceneSwitcher/BUILDING.md

 Contributions to the plugin are always welcome and if you need any assistance do not hesitate to reach out.

-In general changes in the `src\legacy` folder should be avoided.
+In general changes in the `src/legacy` folder should be avoided.

-If you would like to expand upon the macro system by adding a new condition or action type have a loot at the examples in `src\macro-core`.
+If you would like to expand upon the macro system by adding a new condition or action type have a loot at the examples in `src/macro-core`.
 The key functions to add conditions or are the Register() functions.

 ```